RandomHashTags/destiny/README.md

 <a href="https://swift.org"><img src="https://img.shields.io/badge/Swift-6.2+-F05138?style=&logo=swift" alt="Requires at least Swift 6.2"></a> <img src="https://img.shields.io/badge/Platforms-Any-gold"> <a href="https://discord.com/invite/VyuFQUpcUz"><img src="https://img.shields.io/badge/Chat-Discord-7289DA?style=&logo=discord"></a> <a href="https://github.com/RandomHashTags/destiny/blob/main/LICENSE"><img src="https://img.shields.io/badge/License-Apache_2.0-blue" alt="Apache 2.0 License"></a>

-Destiny is a standalone lightweight web server that makes use of the latest Swift features to push performance to the limit of the language, and designed to be easy to use while keeping the binary size small.
+Destiny is a standalone, high-performance and lightweight web server that makes use of the latest Swift features to push performance to the limit of the language, and designed to be easy to use while keeping the binary size small.

 It provides a router (which is used via a Swift Macro) that accepts middleware, redirects, routes, and route groups for processing requests.

 Features like TLS/SSL, Web Sockets and embedded support are coming soon.

-We provide a blueprint library, `DestinyBlueprint`, that lays out the API of Destiny's inner workings to perform optimally, empowering the developer to determine the data structures and types used (if you don't use the default implementations from `DestinyDefaults`).

 ## Table of Contents